awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-object-tracking.md

 A *bounding box* is a box that is associated with a label and is used to identify the pixel location of the object\.
 You provide a list of categories, and each bounding box that a worker adds to a video frame is identified as an *instance* of that category using an instance ID\.
 For example, if you provide the label category car, the first car that a worker annotates will have the instance ID car:1\.
 The second car the worker annotates will have the instance ID car:2\.
 To track an object's movement, the worker adds bounding boxes associated with the same instance ID around that object in all frames\.

-You can create a video frame object tracking labeling job using the Amazon SageMaker Ground Truth console, the Amazon SageMaker API, and language\-specific AWS SDKs\.
+You can create a video frame object tracking labeling job using the Amazon SageMaker Ground Truth console, the SageMaker API, and language\-specific AWS SDKs\.
 To learn more, see [Create a Video Frame Object Detection Labeling Job](sms-video-object-detection.md#sms-video-od-create-labeling-job) and select your preferred method\.

 Ground Truth provides a worker UI and tools to complete your labeling job tasks: [Preview the Worker UI](sms-video-object-detection.md#sms-video-od-worker-ui)\.